KamilaHase/MS1---International-Open-Preschool/README.md

 This website and place are fictional although I personally believe that if it would existed, there would be a high demand for its services in Gothenburg.

 ## UX
+### User stories:
+  - Expected first time visitors of page:
+    1. English speaking parents who just recently moved to Gothenburg and are trying to get to know some people-other parents.
+    2. English speaking parents who are looking for a place where they can speak English with other parents and/or provide a place for their kids to find other English speaking children.
+    2. Parents who are looking for a convenient place where to go with their kids during winter.
+    3. Parents who want to find out more information about what to do in Gothenburg with children, they are interested in Events.
+    4. Parents who are looking for some specific help and want to reach out to us.
+    5. Other children professionals who want to give advice to parents, therefore they visit the web as a part of their research for giving advice.

+  - Expected second time visitors of page:
+    1. Trying to find the address
+    2. Going to book their attendance at an event
+    3. Need to verify information
+    4. Going to send in a query

+**First Time Visitor Goals** - I am a mother who just moved to Gothenburg and I am looking for a place to go with my toddler during the winter.

 Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.